n8mob/n8mob.github.io/apps/chainchat.md

 ---
 layout: post
 title: Chain Chat Support Information
-date: 2018-07-31
+date: 2018-12-08
 ---

-Chain Chat is currently in (very) limited beta release.
+Chain Chat v0.3 is currently in development.
-This page is current as of 31 July, 2018
+This page is current as of 8 December, 2018.

 ## Privacy Policy